The Violin Care Guide

 The internal wood fibers of a violin can be significantly altered by changing weather, with factors like temperatures and humidity causing the instrument to shift and change.

 You should aim to keep relative humidity levels at 50-60% to keep the instrument in good working conditions and produce a quality sound.

 To prevent damage caused by dry air, moisten the instrument internally when dry.
-A specialist string instrument humidifier, such as Dampit, can be used to prevent cracking, split joints, and damages caused by dry air.
-If the levels are too high you can let the violin in the sunlight for a few minutes BUT make sure you will not expose the violin during the hottest hours of the day and let it out for a maximum of 30 minutes.
+A specialist string instrument humidifier, such as Dampit, can be used to prevent cracking, split joints, and damage caused by dry air.
+If the levels are too high, you can leave the violin in the sunlight for a few minutes BUT make sure you do not expose the violin during the hottest hours of the day and leave it out for a maximum of 30 minutes.

-Just like you should monitor the humidity levels in the room in which the violin is kept, and the case where it is stored should be monitored too.
+Just like you should monitor the humidity levels in the room where the violin is kept, the case where it is stored should also be monitored.

 The pegs should be sufficiently fitted and very close to the pegbox cheek.

 For a violin to be played well, there must be a set of well-functioning, well-fitted tuning pegs.
 Over time, the pegs become oval and adhere to only some parts of their orifice, while the ideal position is to embrace it fully.